ClaudWatari95/odoo_fork/README.md

 from the documentation.

 To learn the software, we recommend the <a href="https://www.odoo.com/slides">Odoo eLearning</a>, or <a href="https://www.odoo.com/page/scale-up-business-game">Scale-up</a>, the <a href="https://www.odoo.com/page/scale-up-business-game">business game</a>.
 Developers can start with <a href="https://www.odoo.com/documentation/16.0/developer/howtos.html">the developer tutorials</a>

+# Further reading

+After installing modules, if you get an error with "ir_http" charset, you may open the **Lib\site-packages\werkzeug\sansio\response.py"** file and edit the self.headers.add("Set-Cookie"......) function.
+Set the charset to "utf-8" by default.